ER

 Ghosts: If Carol wants to get a medical degree, that's fine.
 She's more than qualified and just needs to pass the classes and be trained.

-Union Station: This feels like a season finale, turning a probable relationship between Drs.
+Union Station: This feels like season finale, turning a probable relationship between Drs.
 Greene and Lewis into one of the biggest nothings in TV history.
 Face it: they were brother and sister during the entire time.
 Anyway, Sherry Stringfield got tired of filming all day, so she wanted out of the contract for good and would come back during Season Eight.

 Night Shift: Dr. Greene and Chuny...not bad.
 I didn't see it coming.
 No way; that's Dr. Carter's fault for Gant's suicide by backstabbing him when confronted by Dr. Anspaugh.
 Dr. Benton is merely a harsh evaluator.
 Because of this episode, I've ultimately decided that I don't like Dr. Carter.
 Dr. Keaton won't be back again; I found her inappropriately weird by being sultry while speaking to people.